StuartJO/MotionStructuralConnectivity/README.md

 # MotionStructuralConnectivity

 This repository contains all the code to reproduce the results and figures in Oldham et al., 2020.
 The efficacy of different preprocessing steps in reducing motion-related confounds in diffusion MRI connectomics.
+A preprint of the paper can be found [here](https://www.biorxiv.org/content/10.1101/2020.03.25.008979v1).

 MAIN_ANALYSIS.m will perform all of the analyses done in the paper.